 Northwestern College announces faculty promotions and tenurings

-Six members of Northwestern College’s faculty have been awarded tenure or promoted for the 2017–18 school year.
+Five members of Northwestern College’s faculty have been awarded tenure or promoted for the 2016–17 school year.

 Hubers, a member of the college’s religion faculty since 2010, has 13 years of experience living in the Middle East, teaching English and serving as a pastor.
-Northwestern’s director of global education, he previously supervised mission programs in the Middle East and South Asia for the Reformed Church in America.
-A Northwestern graduate, Hubers earned a Master of Divinity degree from New Brunswick Theological Seminary, as well as a master’s degree in theology and a doctorate from the Lutheran School of Theology at Chicago.
+He has also served as the supervisor of mission programs in the Middle East and South Asia for the Reformed Church in America.
+A Northwestern graduate, Hubers earned a Master of Divinity degree from New Brunswick Theological Seminary, as well as a Master of Theology degree and a doctorate from the Lutheran School of Theology at Chicago.